dart-lang/site-www/src/_tutorials/server/fetch-data.md

 JSON (JavaScript Object Notation) is a data-interchange format that has become ubiquitous across application development and client-server communication.
-It is both lightweight but also easy for humans to read and write due to being text based.
+It is lightweight but also easy for humans to read and write due to being text based.
 With JSON, various data types and simple data structures such as lists and maps can be serialized and represented by strings.